-You can learn to power on or power off a system with or without a Hardware Management Console (HMC) using this procedure.
+You can power on or power off a system with or without a management console by using this procedure.

 Attention: If possible, have the customer shut down all applications and partitions before powering off the system.
-If you use the power-on button on the control panel or entering commands at the Hardware Management Console (HMC) to stop the system, you may cause unpredictable results in the data files.
+If you use the power-on button on the control panel, or enter commands at the management console to stop the system, you might cause unpredictable results in the data files if you do not shut down all applications and partitions first.
 Also, the next time you start the system, it might take longer if all applications are not ended before stopping the system.